Image courtesy of Regina Burgio.

 Baseball Stadium, Athletic Fields, Basketball Court

-Wahconah Park is an atmospheric minor league ballpark, recently added to the National Register of Historic Places.
+Wahconah Park features an atmospheric minor league ballpark, recently added to the National Register of Historic Places.
 One of the last remaining ballparks in the United States with a wooden grandstand, it was constructed in 1919 and seats 4,500.
 Wahconah Park’s classic and intimate design offers fans a ballpark experience that harkens back to the early decades of attending a ballgame.
-The stadium is currently home to the Pittsfield Suns of the Futures Collegiate Baseball League.
+The stadium is currently home to the Pittsfield Suns of the Futures Collegiate Baseball League. pittsfieldsuns.com

 CONSERVATION AREAS